-Si and Am are the two Siamese cats from the popular animations Lady and the Tramp and its sequel Lady and the Tramp II: Scamp’s Adventure.
-While Si and Am’s roles in the sequel weren’t as big as in the first movie, they did get a notoriously villainous part in the original Lady and the Tramp movie.
+Si and Am are the two villainous Siamese cats from the popular movies Lady and the Tramp and its sequel Lady and the Tramp II: Scamp’s Adventure.

-Mr. Peep$ was adopted by the American singer Ke$ha back in July 2012 when she was visiting Russia.
-The Siamese kitty might not be as famous as Ke$ha herself, but he’s constantly appearing on photographs with her.
-Moreover, he also had a cameo appearance in her music video for the song “Crazy Kids”.
+Mr. Peep$ was adopted by singer Ke$ha back in July 2012 when she was visiting Russia.
+The Siamese kitty might not be as famous as Ke$ha herself, but he’s constantly appearing in photographs with her.
+Moreover, he also had a cameo appearance in her music video for the song “Crazy Kids.”

 Koko and Yum Yum